aashnajoshi/Django/Notes.md

 - `django-debug-toolbar`: A debugging tool for Django applications.
 - `pillow`: An image processing library for Python.
 - `faker`: A tool for generating fake data for testing purposes.
+- `uuid`: A tool for generating universally unique identifiers (UUIDs).

 ## 3. Creating a New Django Project
 - To start a new project in the current directory: